wp-plugins/infusionsoft-affiliates/readme.txt

 If you need help with a custom installation or modification to better integrate into your Infusionsoft application and WordPress site, please contact Jeremy B. Shapiro directly.

 == Changelog ==

+= Version 1.2 =
+* 10/12/2011: Changed version number to a stable number since... it's stable :)
+* 10/12/2011: If an invalid code is specified and a valid code is required, the default page will now be shown.
+Previously, invalid codes worked

 = Version 0.6 =
 * 8/2/2011: Added support for individual page overrides on what to do when an affiliate code isn't present